 The types of services to be performed by the shareholders' auditor, together with the maximum amount of fees that may be paid for such services, must be annually pre-approved by the Audit Committee pursuant to the policy.
 The policy also provides that the Audit Committee will, on a quarterly basis, receive a year-to-date report of fees paid or payable to the shareholders' auditor for services performed, as well as details of any proposed engagements for consideration and, if necessary pre-approval, by the Audit Committee.
-In making its determination regarding the services to be performed by the shareholders' auditor, the Audit Committee considers compliance with applicable legal and regulatory requirements and guidance and with the policy, as well as whether the provision of the services could negatively impact auditor independence.
+In making its determination regarding the services to be performed by the shareholders' auditor, the Audit Committee considers compliance with applicable legal and regulatory requirements and guidance, and with the policy, as well as whether the provision of the services could negatively impact auditor independence.
 This includes considering whether the provision of the services would place the auditor in a position to audit its own work, place the auditor in an advocacy role on behalf of the Bank, or result in the auditor acting in the role of the Bank's management.

-Fees paid to Ernst & Young LLP, the Bank's current shareholders' independent external auditor, for services provided during the three most recently completed fiscal years are detailed in the table below.
+Fees paid to EY, the Bank's current shareholders' independent external auditor, by category of fee for services provided during the three most recently completed fiscal years are detailed in the table below.

 Fees paid to Ernst & Young LLP

-(thousands of Canadian dollars) 2018 2017 2016
+(thousands of Canadian dollars) 2019 2018 2017

-Audit fees 1 \$26,452 \$24,203 \$22,230
+Audit fees 1 \$26,395 \$26,452 \$24,203

-Audit-related fees 2 1,387 1,622 1,614
+Audit-related fees 2 1,477 1,387 1,622

-Tax fees 3 2,679 2,438 2,563
+Tax fees 3 1,794 2,679 2,438

-All other fees 4 1,799 2,033 1,511
+All other fees 4 512 1,799 2,033

-Total \$32,317 \$30,296 \$27,918
+Total \$30,178 \$32,317 \$30,296

-- 1. Audit fees are fees for the professional services in connection with the audit of the Bank's financial statements and the audit of its subsidiaries, other services that are normally provided by the shareholders' auditor in connection with statutory and regulatory filings or engagements, and the performance of specified procedures with respect to qualified intermediary requirements for reporting to the Internal Revenue Service, United States. - 2.
+- 1. Audit fees are fees for the professional services in connection with the audit of the Bank's financial statements including the audit of internal control over financial reporting, the audit of its subsidiaries, and other services that are normally provided by the shareholders' auditor in connection with statutory and regulatory filings or engagements. - 2.
 Audit-related fees are fees for assurance and related services that are performed by the shareholders' auditor.
-These services include: employee benefit plan audits; audit of charitable organizations; audit services for certain special purpose entities administered by the Bank; accounting and tax consultation in connection with mergers, acquisitions, divestitures and restructurings; attest services in connection with mergers and acquisitions including audit procedures related to opening balance sheet and purchase price allocation; application and general controls reviews; interpretation of accounting, tax and reporting standards; attest services that are not required by statute or regulation; translation of financial statements and reports in connection with the audit or review; and information technology advisory services. - 3.
+These services include: employee benefit plan audits; audit of charitable organizations; audit services for certain special purpose entities administered by the Bank; accounting and tax consultation in connection with mergers, acquisitions, divestitures and restructurings; application and general controls reviews; interpretation of accounting, tax and reporting standards; attest services that are not required by statute or regulation; translation of financial statements and reports in connection with the audit or review; and information technology advisory services. - 3.
 Tax fees comprise: general tax planning and advice related to mergers and acquisitions and financing structures; electronic and paper-based tax knowledge publications; income and commodity tax compliance and advisory services; and transfer pricing services and customs and duties issues. - 4.
 All other fees include fees for insolvency and viability matters, limited to cases in which the Bank is a minority syndicate participant and not in a position to influence or select the external audit firm to use.
 In these instances, the shareholders' auditor is retained to provide assistance on operational business reviews, lender negotiations, business plan assessments, debt restructuring and asset recovery.
-Also included in this category are fees for: reports on control procedures at a service organization; audit and tax services for SEC-registered funds, subject to the SEC investment company complexes rules; database for tax compliance; benchmark studies; regulatory advisory services; and performance and process improvement services.
+Also included in this category are fees for: reports on control procedures at a service organization; audit and tax services for SEC-registered funds, subject to the SEC investment company complexes rules as well as other funds and related management entities; benchmark studies; regulatory advisory services; and performance and process improvement services.